|

 depth at the NTC included being an Observer/Controller on two

-tours, and Chief of Plans and Operations, developing
+tours, and Chief of Plans and Operations.

 |